Pangopong/notifi/README.md

 Run `node hibrid.js` to start the backend server <br>
 Run `grunt` for building and `grunt serve` for preview.

+## Hibrid.js
+An express server that listens on port `3000` for frontend requests and connects to a mongodb instance open on port 27017 trough the mongodb javascript API.

 ## Testing

 Running `grunt test` will run the unit tests with karma.